tracycox/dotfiles/docs/tasks.md

 - [ ] customer exstension
 - [ ] update customer exstension probably want site specific
 - [ ] change the image handling to have an imagedir

+- [ ] shop.ifit needs to have reversal set up when order is declined